 To keep patients on track to better health, City on a Hill has a continuing care clinic for patients who need follow up.
 The clinic also offers basic classes on managing chronic diseases, getting active and nutrition.

 Today, the health of millennial Michiganders and others across the country is more precarious than it was for prior generations at the same age.
-Data from a new Blue Cross Blue Shield, The Health of America® report finds millennials are more likely to have high rates of chronic disease and mental health conditions that their Gen X predecessors did at the same age.
+Data from recent Blue Cross Blue Shield, The Health of America® reports finds millennials are more likely to have high rates of chronic disease and mental health conditions that their Gen X predecessors did at the same age.

 It’s a trend City on a Hill’s nurse practitioner, Alicia Wright, sees first hand.
 She remembers a patient who came to the clinic seeking an antidepressant.